Artlesbol/blog.artlesbol.github.io/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: Markdown Style Guide
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: "Jul 01 2024"
 image: /image/image3.png
 categories:
 - tech
 tags:
 - Makrdown
 badge: Pin
+pubDate: Jul 01 2024
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.